balinterdi/balinterdi.github.com/source/_posts/2014-06-26-ember-gotcha-controllers-are-singletons.markdown

 It turns out I stumbled into something substantial.
 As [Luke Melia points out][luke-comment] below in the comments (thank you, Luke!), the above problem has been under consideration for a while.

-Alex Matchneer, a member of the Ember core team gave [a presentation at EmberFest][machty-presentation] in which he explains that there is a missing primitive.
+Alex Matchneer, a member of the Ember core team gave [a presentation at EmberConf][machty-presentation] in which he explains that there is a missing primitive.

 He calls it "Model Dependent State" and it is what would decice under what